 John Meagher, the distiller we base our recipe off of, and "George the Jumpers" dad, was a gristmill owner in Napanee and the local grain of choice was wheat.
 Wheat Whisky is very soft and subtle compared to other grains, it is less sweet then Corn Whisky and provides a drier finish.
 This leads Twelve Barrels to be quite different when compared to Crown Royal or Forty Creek.

 However we do have some of that corn in here, 35% of Twelve Barrels is Canadian Corn Whisky.
 Corn whisky brings sweetness, vanilla and toffee flavours.
-Aged in used bourbon barrels, this provides that signature Canadian Whisky taste that we are accustomed with.
+Aged in used bourbon barrels, this provides that signature Canadian Whisky taste that we are accustomed to.

 Twelve Barrels has spicy notes, thanks to rye.
-Rye doesn't create a "hot" whisky, but provides notes of rye spice, pepper, among others.
-Actually pepper is a pretty good analogy.
+Rye doesn't create a "hot" whisky but provides notes of rye spice, pepper, among others.
+Actually, pepper is a pretty good analogy.
 Many people add pepper to steaks, salads, soups etc. as it enhances the dish.
-But you don't need to use a whole lot as it can quickly over power the food.
+But you don't need to use a whole lot as it can quickly overpower the food.
 The same goes for rye, it makes whisky taste better but too much can be overwhelming.